samratpro/playwright_chrome_manager/README.md

    - If the browser is not found, the script will prompt you to provide the path.

 ## Usage
-The `ChromeManager` class provides methods to set up browser profiles, connect to browsers, and perform automated tasks.
+The `BrowserManager` class provides methods to set up browser profiles, connect to browsers, and perform automated tasks.
 The `example_usage_sync.py` script demonstrates how to use it.

 ### Example: Setting Up and Using Browser Profiles
 1. **Create or Update Profiles**: